glambrig/libasm/README.md

   - The bonus part is comprised of more complicated functions.
 This means learning to manipulate data structures (in this case, a linked list) at the assembly level.

 To compile the project, simply 'make' it to get the libasm.a library file.
-Then, go into main.c and uncomment the main function for the function that you want to use.
+There are some main functions included in main.c to test a particular assembly function.
-For example, if you want to try ft_write, uncomment everything under /\*ft_write\*/ in main.c, save the file, and compile + link it like so: gcc main.c libasm.a -Wall -Wextra -Werror
+For example, if you want to try ft_write, uncomment everything under /\*ft_write\*/ in main.c, save the file, and compile + link it like so:

+gcc main.c libasm.a -Wall -Wextra -Werror

 The flags are optional, but you get the idea.

 ### why i did it bla bla bla